varunest/Charismatic/readme.txt

 Thank you for Using Charismatic Wordpress Theme.

-	i) Coller Wordpress Theme is Based on the Blanktheme ii) Coller has been created Varun Verma.
+	i) Charismatic Wordpress Theme is Based on the Blanktheme ii) Charismatic has been created Varun Verma.
 You can Follow me on http://github.com/varunest. iv) It comes GNU General Public License v3.
 More Details about the License can be found in the license.txt file included in the theme.

 ## Copyrights for Resources used in this theme.